gc-proto/experimental/departmental-plans-ministeriels/dp-full-page.md

     </section>
     <section>
       <h4>Table [#]: Human resources planning summary for core responsibilities and internal services</h4>
-      <p>[Insert text from the &ldquo;Human resources planning summary for core responsibilities and internal services&rdquo; section of the word template] </p>
+      <p>[Insert text from the &#8220;Human resources planning summary for core responsibilities and internal services&#8221; section of the word template] </p>
-      <p>The following table shows information on human resources, in FTEs, for each of [organization&rsquo;s name]&rsquo;s core responsibilities and for its internal services planned for [insert fiscal year] and future years.
+      <p>The following table shows information on human resources, in FTEs, for each of [organization&#8217;s name]&#8217;s core responsibilities and for its internal services planned for [insert fiscal year] and future years.
    </p>
       <div class="table-responsive">
           <table id="tbl7" class="table table-bordered table-condensed">